immyworth/CapstonePractice/README.md

 CapstonePractice documents my individual EDA process The Modeling Updates Capstone -Imogen Version file was my contribution to the improved modeling that we worked on between the submission of the modeling assignment and the presentation.
 Modeling_Assignment (2) file is the group submission to Canvas for the modeling assignment.
+The Presentation document is also included to reference the slides.

 ## Visualization Highlights